giordano-lucas/exchange-price-propagation/index.md

 In the code, the `MSFT` dataset is called `US sample`. `RDSA` files are aggregated under the name : `transatlantic dataset`.

+.
+├── data                   # Data folder
+│ ├── markets              # directory containing all financial data
+│ │ ├── transatlantic      # GB, NL and US markets data for RDSA
+│ │ │ ├── GB
+│ │ │ │ ├── bbo
+│ │ │ │ │ ├── RDSA.L
+│ │ │ │ │ │ ├── ...        # example of file
+│ │ │ │ ├── trade          # trade transaction data
+│ │ │ │ │ ├── ...          # example of file
+│ │ ├── US_sample          # US markets data for MSFT
+│ ├── city                 # directory containing a city dataset with geographical coordinates │ │ ├── ...                # example of file
+│ ├── names                # directory containing the mapping ID -> name for the different exchanges │ │ ├── ...                # example of file
+└── ...                    # rest of files

 ## Preprocessing

 The first step of our preprocessing journey is to filter out: